Federalism in Nepal: History

 In the aftermath of the 2007 People's Revolt II, the 240-year monarchy was abolished in the 5th amendment of the Interim Constitution of Nepal, 2063.
 The amendment was the first document to mention Nepal officially as the Federal Democratic Republic of Nepal.
 It envisioned federalism as a prominent feature for a new Nepal.

 The Maoist party was the catalyst for bringing forth federalism and inclusion.
-Other major parties that supported the move include the Communist Party of Nepal (Unified Marxist–Leninist) and the Nepali Congress, whereas the Rastriya Prajatantra Party, which was only able to enter the parliament under the Proportional Representation scheme, has come out in opposition to the prospect of federalism as well bringing back the monarchy and declaring Nepal as a Hindu nation.
+Other major parties that supported the move include the Communist Party of Nepal (Unified Marxist–Leninist) and the Nepali Congress, whereas the Rastriya Prajatantra Party, which was only able to enter the parliament under the Proportional Representation scheme, has come out in opposition to the prospect of federalism, as well as in favour of bringing back the monarchy and declaring Nepal as a Hindu nation.

-Nepal had been practicing a unitary form of the government under the Shah rulers (Prithivi Narayan Shah).
+Nepal had been practicing a unitary form of government under the Shah rulers (Prithivi Narayan Shah).
 However this system was unable to support development of the country and was seen as an "exclusive" form of rule.

-Legislative Power
+Legislative power

 The power of the provinces and the federal government are defined by the constitution.